Larry Budanauro Collection

 • Green Leaf Cafe car, Fort Worth (image shown)

-• group portrait, believed to be Budnauro family
+• Group portrait, believed to be Budanauro family

 • Two pages of photocopied images, one identified as "Father of Larry Budanauro"